 To start with, the most noticeable feature is, of course, the Boost cushioning.
 Adidas has been using this type of cushioning in nearly every shoe out there, and it provides a very comfortable ride for tennis players.
 While the shoes are comfortable, it also doesn’t make people feel like they are lacking stability or durability.

 if there is a complaint about the SoleCourt Boost, it is that it’s pretty heavy.
 At 15.7 ounces, it’s replacing the Barricade in that department.
 Some players don’t notice a difference, and they enjoy the trade-off with a more durable shoe.
 Others might struggle to move around quite as quickly, especially after playing hours and hours.
+You can read our full review in this post.

 - Very soft, comfortable ride